Hadi-AlKammouni/Fruitable/README.md

 - As a user, I want to get notified upon ordering.
 - As a user, I want to view others reviews.
 - As a user, I want to submit a grocery review.
-- As a user, I want toedit my account.
+- As a user, I want to edit my account.
 - As a user, I want to track my order.
 (Please note that this feature is implemented but not functional yet due to missing GOOGLE_API_KEY)